brianglass/anastasis/files/weekday_vespers2.md

 Your sound has gone out into all the earth, holy Apostles; you abolished the error of idols by preaching the knowledge of God; this is your good fight, blessed Saints, and so we hymn and glorify your memories.

-Blamelessly keeping ChristÂ’s commands, holy Apostles, freely you received, freely you give, curing the passions of our souls and bodies; and so as you have freedom to speak, implore him to have mercy on our souls.
+Blamelessly keeping Christ’s commands, holy Apostles, freely you received, freely you give, curing the passions of our souls and bodies; and so as you have freedom to speak, implore him to have mercy on our souls.

 ****